FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 performance.
 Therefore, the obtained results lack conclusiveness, as they are neither reproducible nor stable.
 This will not be an issue for the evaluation of the virtual cluster, since we will run the same tests on the same hardware.
+In this chapter we present results in the form of box plots, with the small addition of the mean line (dashed) next to the median line (solid).

 #grid(
   columns: (1fr, 1fr),